ticean/magento-shell-tools/README.md

  - **cache**: All functionality that exists in the admin cache management panel.
 Plus some more!
    Really useful in deployment scripts.
  - **snapshot**: Create a compressed tar archive of the /media directory and a database dump into a directory called /snapshot.
 Useful for developers bootstrapping their local environments off of an existing development environment.
+ - **templater**: Copy template files to current package and theme (for modification).
  - More to be added...

 Usage